markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 a light based on motion and a day schedule taking into account both sunrise and sunset times as well as day/night transition times.

+While there is nothing preventing you from connecting a device running this project to [Home Assistant](https://www.home-assistant.io/), it is intentionally made in a way that allows it to work fully autonomously except for network access (for accessing the web interface) and an NTP server to be able to sync the current time.

 ## Web Interface

 The web interface is provided by ESPHome and can be accessed by navigating to